Different Kinds of Brokerages

 Boutique brokerages can, however, be attractive to full-time professional agents who are passionate about the niche of that particular firm.
 Boutique brokerages are also very small and have few people on their teams.
 Agents who crave closer work relationships and more quaint environments might be interested in working for a boutique broker.

 Curious to learn more about working in real estate?
-Sign up for one of our Career Nights.
+Sign up to contact us!

 Virtual brokerages, as the name suggests, are brokerages which operate completely online and have no physical offices.
 This type of brokerage creates an environment where agents work alone and is a poor fit for extroverts.
 In fact, a virtual brokerage could operate without the owner and manager ever actually meeting you face-to-face.